fanout/pollymer/README.md

   * on(event_name, callback) - Add callback for event:
     + event_name: name of event
     + callback: method to call when event occurs
+    + This method returns a function that can be called to remove this callback from the event.

   * available events:
     + 'finished': function(code, result, headers)